blazium-engine/blazium-docs/contributing/development/configuring_an_ide/rider.rst

 Compiling and debugging the project
 -----------------------------------
-Rider comes with a built-in debugger that can be used to debug the Godot project.
+Rider comes with a built-in debugger that can be used to debug the Blazium project.
 You can launch the debugger by pressing the **Debug** icon at the top of the screen, this only works for the Project manager, if you want to debug the editor, you need to configure the debugger first.

 .. figure:: img/rider_run_debug.webp
    :align: center

-- Click on the **Godot > Edit Configurations** option at the top of the screen.
+- Click on the **Blazium > Edit Configurations** option at the top of the screen.

 .. figure:: img/rider_configurations.webp
    :align: center